rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-javascript-sdk/README.md

 For updating the traits of a user, you can call identify with the same `userid` multiple times with new traits.
 All the traits for that user keep on getting appended/modified.

-Calling `reset()` or identifying with a new `userId` with new traits will reset the earlier traits and update them with the new values, as shown:

 ```javascript
 rudderanalytics.identify("userId", { email1: "name@domain.com" }, () => {
   console.log("in identify call");